Updated: Apr 30

 1 cup cooked apples or ½ cup honey/rice syrup/maple syrup.

 2 eggs or vegan alternative

 Preheat oven to 220°C, and grease your cake tin.
-I have used a variety of different shaped tins, but am particularly in love with the bundt tin as it ensures even heat distribution and no soft bits in the middle.
+I have used a variety of different shaped tins, but am particularly in love with the bundt tin as it ensures even heat distribution and no undercooked bits in the middle.

 If you have a food processor or blender, use it to quickly whizz up the fresh ginger and sugar.
 Otherwise, use a grater to finely grate the ginger (no need to peel it), then mix in the sugar.

 In a separate small bowl, sift the flour and spices and put aside.

 In a separate large mixing bowl, mix together the oil, molasses and wet sweetener/s and put aside.
 Hint: Measure out the oil first, then use the same cup to measure the molasses so it slides out nice and easily.

 In a small saucepan, bring the water to the boil, then stir in the bicarb

 Pour the bicarb/water mixture into the molasses oil mixture.
 It will begin to foam a bit.

 Gently whisk the flour mixture into the molasses/oil mixture.
 I use a whisk because otherwise the flour sits in clumps on top of all that liquid.